Daniely Ríos

-Daniely Ríos Mora is a Puerto Rican table tennis player.
+Daniely Ríos Mora (born April 26, 1996) is a retired Puerto Rican table tennis player.
 As of January 2020, she has been in position 214th with 1660 points in the ITTF Women's World Ranking.
 In 2019, in collaboration with Adriana Díaz and Melanie Díaz, she was instrumental in earning a gold medal for Puerto Rico's female team in the Pan American Games in Lima.
 Women's Paraguay Open 2019 was her last international match where she “caused arguably the biggest upset of the day by beating Ilka Doval.”

 Personal life

-Ríos Mora was raised in Utuado, Puerto Rico.
+Ríos Mora borned in Santiago, Dominican Republic but was raised in Utuado, Puerto Rico.
 She was trained by Víctor Pimentel and Bladimir Díaz in the Águilas de la Montaña table tennis club, and has been playing since she was five.
 In pairs and teams, Ríos has played with the Díaz sisters in various international competitions.
 In May 2020, Daniely earned her bachelor's degree in mass communications from the Ana G. Méndez University; she is also interested in attending law school.